 Vegan Stuffed Jumbo Shells with Spinach

-These Vegan Stuffed Jumbo Shells are filled with the most amazing spinach ricotta, covered with marinara sauce and baked to perfection!
-Comfort food that is perfect for feeding a crowd.ย
+These really are the BEST Vegan Stuffed Shells!
+They’re filled with the most amazing vegan spinach ricotta, covered with marinara sauce, and baked to perfection.
+It’s cheesy comfort food for the whole family!

 Prep: 10 minutes